An extraordinary new substance could

 provide 60% efficient photocells.

 A sheet of carbon hexagons called graphene has so many promising properties that the EU just gave researchers a billion-dollar research grant.
-Scientists can apparently get graphene to convert a photon from the sun into multiple electrons – electrons that become an electric current.
-That’s way more efficient than current one-photon-one-electron silicon technology.
+(Guess how much the US government is spending.)
+Scientists can apparently get graphene to convert a photon from the sun into multiple electrons - electrons that become an electric current.
+That's way more efficient than current one-photon-one-electron silicon technology.

 But the benefits will still vary widely.
-After all, solar power works best where there’s lots of sunlight.
+After all, solar power works best where there's lots of sunlight.
 US cities and towns vary widely in how much sunlight falls on them.
 Savvy Families has rated each town in America for its average sunlight over the year.
-It’s one of our Hometown Resilience Scores.
+It's one of our free Where-To-Live Reports.

 These numbers are based on insolation readings at the nearest government measurement station.
 The station at Twentynine Palms in California, for instance, receives 5,487 watt-hours per square meter.
 Bellingham International Airport receives only 3,133.
 As a result, utilities, municipalities or private groups collecting and distributing solar power will pay widely different costs for a kilowatt-hour of the stuff.